../

 net.ipv6.conf.all.forwarding=1

-Then make the configuration take effect immediately:
+Apply the configuration immediately:

 sudo sysctl -p